-If you or loved ones are experiencing thoughts of suicide or dealing with another type of mental health concern, call:
+If you or loved ones are experiencing depression, anxiety, thoughts of suicide, or dealing with another type of mental health concern, call 211 and press one or text MD to 741741.

 211 Maryland is a 24/7 hotline that connects people to specially trained call specialists who can assist you with a mental health, drug or alcohol concern, as well as connect you to important community health services information.